apnadkarni/blt/doc/paneset.rst

   pane option(s) to have the given value(s).  *Option* and *value* are described in the **pane configure** operation.

-*pathName* **bbox** *paneName*
-  Returns a list of 4 numbers, representing a bounding box of *paneName*.
-  *PaneName* may be a label, index, or tag, but may not represent more than one pane.
-The returned list contains the following values.

-  *x*
-     X-coordinate of the upper-left corner of the bounding box.

-  *y*
-     Y-coordinate of the upper-left corner of the bounding box.

-  *width*
-     Width of the bounding box.

-  *height*
-     Height of the bounding box.

 *pathName* **cget** *option*
   Returns the current value of the widget configuration option given by *option*. *Option* may have any of the values accepted by the